ucla/ucla-wp-components-lib/src/docs/05-utilities/05-typography/02-headings.md

 ---
 {{render '@support'}}

 These are heading styles.
-Font-style should be bold for these headers.
+The UCLA title headings are Helvetica with bold font-styles applied.
+This combination is used for high readability across digital devices.

 #### **Do’s**